Alitalia Flight 404: Investigation

-Swiss investigators were informed about the accident one hour after the accident.
-The investigation involved at least 80 Swiss investigators.
+Swiss officials were informed of the accident approximately one hour after it occurred, and at least 80 Swiss investigators were involved in the inquiry.
 Additionally, Italian Interior Minister Vincenzo Scotti sent a team of investigators to the accident site along with the United States' NTSB and FAA.
 Both the Flight Data Recorder and the Cockpit Voice Recorder were recovered from the accident site.

 In the initial hours after the accident, several witnesses claimed that the aircraft was on fire before it hit Stadlerberg while others claimed that the aircraft had exploded before it impacted terrain.
 Josef Meier, a spokesman for Swiss air traffic control authorities stated in a news conference that all possible causes, including terrorism, were being evaluated by the investigators.

 Italian news media reported that the mountain was covered with cloud and that there was heavy rain in the area, while Swiss investigators claimed that visibility was good during the accident with light showers occurring at the airport.

 On 16 November, an official from the Swiss investigation team stated that the aircraft was flying at a lower altitude than it should have been: "The plane was 300 m too low on its approach, and was slightly off course.
 [The captain] was not following the radio beacon signals."
 The statement did not say why the plane was too low.